Portfolio

 Wildfire Danger Forecasting System

 This project developed a robust, data-intensive pipeline for forecasting wildfire danger.
 It integrates large-scale meteorological data (gridMET), historical fire records (MTBS), and land cover information (LANDFIRE) to accurately model and map fire ignition risk.
 Specifically, the system answers the question: Are conditions dry enough to burn?
 The system employs R for advanced statistical and geospatial analysis, alongside shell scripts for automated data processing and forecasting.
-Automated forecasts, including lightning strike warnings based on ignition danger, are specifically implemented for the Yellowstone National Park region.
-The entire system is containerized with Docker, ensuring reproducibility and ease of deployment.
+Automated forecasts, including lightning strike warnings based on ignition danger, are implemented for several ecoregions across the Western United States.
+The entire system is containerized with Docker and deployed using cloud-native architecture on AWS.

 Read more (MS Thesis Chapter 2)